-When it comes to sharing finished reports, one solution is to turn reports into PDF files and email attachments to end users.
+When sharing finished reports, one solution is to turn a report into a PDF file and email to others.
 This solution works well, as it provides high-quality printing and easy access to consumers.

-However, there are drawbacks as well: numbers are merely the snapshots of a moment and if not updated regularly might quickly become outdated; the second problem is the lack of security, as nobody knows where these PDFs might end up when left unchecked.
+However, this method has drawbacks as well.
+The numbers are merely the snapshots of a moment and if not updated will quickly become old.
+The second problem is the lack of security, as nobody knows where the PDFs might end up when left unchecked.

-In search of the perfect data presentation, Microsoft introduced paginated reports in Power BI to help users share information in real-time and in a clear way.
-Let us look at what they are and how we can benefit from using paginated reports together with Power BI.
+In search of the perfect data presentation, Microsoft introduced paginated reports in Power BI.
+This will help users share information in real-time and in a clear way.

-About a year and a half ago, paginated reports, which are essentially the SQL Server Reporting Services (SSRS), were introduced in Power BI.
+A year ago, Power BI introduced paginated reports, which are essentially the SQL Server Reporting Services (SSRS).

-The reports are called “paginated,” because they can be nicely formatted, fit perfectly on a page, and produce multiple pages.
-Generally, paginated reporting is used when there is a need to share pixel-perfect, printable reports for better operational reporting.
+The name “paginated” is used because the reports can be nicely formatted, fit perfectly on a page, and produce multiple pages.
+Generally, analysts use paginated reporting when sharing pixel-perfect, printable reports for better reporting.

-For a long time, when using traditional reporting tools, such as SSRS, to produce pixel-perfect, paginated reports, analysts sacrificed interactivity and a true analytical capacity.
+Previously, analysts sacrificed interactivity when using traditional reporting tools to produce pixel perfect reports.
 A SSRS report can pinpoint a problem, but not really help you decide on a course of action.
 The snapshot view of traditional reporting is not enough to fill the needs of complex, modern businesses.

-When Tableau came along, it introduced a much-needed interactivity element; however, the software still relies on the flat-table backend, and essentially, is “just fundamentally another tool on top of SQL,” said Rob Collie from the P3 Microsoft Data Platform consultancy firm in one of his articles.
+When Tableau came along, it introduced a much-needed interactivity element.
+However, the software still relies on the flat-table backend.
+Essentially, Tableau is “just fundamentally another tool on top of SQL,” said Rob Collie from P3.

-The introduction of Power BI added the revolutionary next step – a true analytical model engine together with interactivity.
-The only missing part was the ability to create pixel-perfect, paginated reports.
+With the introduction of Power BI, Microsoft added the revolutionary next step – an interactive tool with the analytical model.
+The only missing part Power BI was missing were the paginated reports.

 Using Power BI together with paginated reports

-When using Power BI and paginated reports one gets a full-package integration – highly interactive reports with the analytical model under the hood of Power BI together with the ability to create pixel-perfect, paginated reports.
+When using Power BI and paginated reports one gets a full-package integration.
+Users get highly interactive reports with the analytical model under the hood of Power BI.
+Plus, the ability to create pixel-perfect, paginated reports.

 The only big caveat when using the integrated environment is that one needs a Power BI Premium license.
 Some argue that USD $5,000 a month is a steep price to pay.
-The alternative would be using two different tools separately – Power BI Pro and an SSRS server.
+The alternative is to use two different tools separately – Power BI Pro and an SSRS server.
 Depending on a number of user licenses, the second option might be cheaper, and it will give you the same capabilities, but separately.